TeamWalrus/Walrus/lumpy.md

 permalink: /lumpy/
 ---

-# Adding Bluetooth support to the RFID Tastic Thief for $3.47
+# Adding Bluetooth support to the [Bishop Fox RFID Tastic Thief](https://www.bishopfox.com/resources/tools/rfid-hacking/attack-tools/) for $3.47

-We will use the existing Arduino board on the Tastic RFID Thief to send data via a cheap Bluetooth module.
+Lumpy is based on the previous work done by Fran Brown and the awesome team who worked on the Tastic RFID Thief project over at Bishop Fox.
+Lumpy improves on [Bishop Fox's Tastic RFID Thief](https://www.bishopfox.com/resources/tools/rfid-hacking/attack-tools/) by adding bluetooth support at a very minimal cost.
+This enables wireless communication between the long range card reader and our Walrus app, allowing cloned cards to be sent to your Walrus wallet via a bluetooth connection.

 ![lumpy]({{ "/assets/lumpy_hc06.png" }})

 ---
 ## Equipment Needed
 You will need a wireless serial Bluetooth RF transceiver.
 The HC06 is a very cheap solution that does the trick.
 I picked up one from [ebay](https://www.ebay.com/itm/Wireless-Serial-4-Pin-Bluetooth-RF-Transceiver-Module-HC-06-RS232-With-backplane-/200924726178) for $3.47 USD: